 Use empathy to place yourself in your employees’ shoes, acknowledging that change can be frustrating and frightening.
 Alleviate fears and quell misapprehensions by being prepared to answer questions in an open, honest, and direct manner.
 Working collaboratively with employees to address the gamut of emotions that may arise will ensure that employees feel heard and understood, helping them understand and ultimately accept the “new normal.”

 Leaders should create a solid communication plan and execute it effectively.
 Be as transparent as possible with employees, explaining why the change is happening and how it benefits the organization, helping them see the larger picture and long-term benefits.

 Delivering the right message—in the right medium, at the right time, by the right people—is critical.
 This messaging may look different from one organization to the next, so aligning it with your culture and your employees’ needs is key.
 Ask your employees for suggestions and work with them to keep the lines of communication open.

-Many organizations struggle with the conflict and upheaval that that normally arises due to change.
+Many organizations struggle with the conflict and upheaval that normally arises due to change.
 To make a successful transition, it is important for your leadership team to prioritize your employees’ needs and concerns, helping them through uncertain times and making sure that your organization’s change is a positive and successful one.

 To learn more about Change Management and Conflict Resolution, read the Resiliency Quest: a Journey of Personal Mastery for Physicians to learn how to deal with change and become resilient by Dr. Doug McKinley.